Anna Deavere Smith: Notes from the Field (Anchor Books, 2019 - HBO film, 2018)

 On the river: Taos Proctor.
 Proctor, a former inmate, is a fisherman of the salmon-fishing tribe in the Yurok Tribal Reservation at Klamath, California, where the river joins the Pacific Ocean.
 While Denise Dodson (see above) will speak for herself, Taos Proctor’s own testimony is supplemented by that of Chief Judge Abby Abinanti of the Yurok Tribal Court in San Francisco and Klamath.

 Taos Proctor got to about eighth grade in school.
 “Well, I didn’t leave; they kicked me out … I got into too many fights and it was always my fault.”
-At nineteen he went to San Quentin.
+At nineteen he was sent to San Quentin.

 Abinanti: “US law is justice by strangers … every society needs rules – but the whole thing about having a law or having courts was to ensure fairness and right behavior and justice!
 It’s not about that anymore.
 It’s about money … I think the country is broken.
 I really do.”